osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 FUSE Client Configuration
 -------------------------

+!!! note
-<span class="twiki-macro NOTE"></span> Needed by: Hadoop client and SRM node.
+    Needed by: Hadoop client and SRM node.
 Recommended but not neccessary for GridFTP nodes.

 A FUSE mount is required on any node that you would like to use standard POSIX-like commands on the Hadoop filesystem.
 FUSE (or "file system in user space") is a way to access Hadoop using typical UNIX directory commands (ie POSIX-like access).
 Note that not all advanced functions of a full POSIX-compliant file system are necessarily available.